rishab-t0910/agco_ameren_hackathon/README.md

 ### Future Work

- We hope to also implement a recommendation system that provides recommendations for nearby UIUC buildings (like the ARC) with sufficient capacity.
+ We hope to also implement a recommendation system that provides recommendations for nearby UIUC buildings (like the ARC, Grange Grove, etc) with sufficient capacity.

 ### website link